DoDat-12/big-data-with-gcp/gcs/README.md

-## Store data upload from local, then move into Dataproc Cluster
+## Store data upload from local, then move into Google Cloud Storage